sdinteractive/sd-serverdiagnostics/README.md

 ## Installation Process:

-- `git clone` the repo contents to the /opt folder on each webserver
+- `git clone` the repo contents to the /opt folder on each server

 - cp .env.sample .env